WhiteflagProtocol/whiteflag-api/docs/md/installation.md

 ```

 Alternatively, a service may be created that starts the service at boot.
-An example `whiteflag-api.service` for linux systems using `systemctl` can be
+An example `whiteflag-api.service` for Linux systems using `systemctl` can be
 found in `etc/`.
 Enable and start the service with:

 ```shell